-When you start building using Duda, you first select a template.
-Duda offers 150+ templates that you can select from.
+When you start building using Duda, you first select a website type.
+Duda offers hundreds of templates that you can select from.
 Besides consumer templates, there are business templates for a lot of industries.

 After you choose your template, the system automatically builds a beautiful site for you — which you then can customize using the editing tool.
 The tool is much more graphical and functional than WordPress’.
 For anyone familiar with PowerPoint, you will quickly learn the interface and be able to use it to build something nice.

 Creating a store with Duda

 For ecommerce, Duda allows you to enter your products or import them, and after that, Duda does much of the rest.
 Duda also includes multiple payment options, such as Square, Paypal, and Stripe, as well as automated shipping calculation.

 Duda stores connect with Facebook, Instagram, Google, and even Amazon, so you can sell on those marketplaces — if you have the right level plan.
 Duda offers reasonably good analytics for free.